 - The debt is non-recourse, which means that in the event of a default, the DST investor is not

 How Can a DST Help Real Estate Investors Retire?

 Having worked with investment property owners for years, Don Meredith has seen many transformations from active property manager to passive investor.
 For many seasoned real estate investors, owning investment properties can eventually start to deplete their time and energy and interfere with fully immersing into retirement mode.
 Several of Don’s clients who have 1031 exchanged into DSTs have shared with him their stories of new pursuits that come with freeing up more time and letting go of some of the stress that comes with managing properties.

 For others, listing and selling properties and executing a 1031 Exchange into a DST investment-grade property is simply a matter of taking advantage of a greatly appreciated property.
 Putting all that equity to work along with diversifying geographically and by asset class often also increases monthly income.

 What Else To Know About DSTs

 A Delaware Statutory Trust is an investment in real estate.
 As with any investment in real estate, a DST is subject to market value and rental income fluctuations, tenant issues, vacancies, taxes and governmental regulations.
 There are costs and fees associated with Delaware Statutory Trust investment and management and the tax benefits must be weighed against the investment costs.
 You can learn more about the potential benefits, risk and drawbacks of Delaware Statutory Trusts here.

 Don Meredith, author of The DST Revolution, 1031 Exchange Into Retirement Mode has been specializing in Delaware Statutory Trusts and 1031 Exchanges for over 20 years.
-For a limited time only, The DST Revolution e-book is available for free download until the hardcover comes out on Amazon for $15.99.
-Simply enter your email address below and the e-book will be sent straight to your inbox.
+You can purchase the book on Amazon in paperback or Kindle.